 Master of Public Health is not a hard science.
 It’s not going to be looked upon very favorably when an admissions committee is looking at your 2.9 science GPA from undergrad and your 4.0 science GPA in your master’s of public health.
 They’re not going to be convinced that you can handle the science now.
 The best place to go is a couple of things.
 Just do a normal postbac.
 If you’re trying to improve your coursework and your grades, just do a normal postbac.
 The other place to look at if you want to do a master’s is to get an SMP (Special Master’s Program).
 It’s a very specific program usually set up through the medical school.
 Or it’s set up through the institution where the medical school is located.
 You’re proving to the admissions committees that you can handle your stuff.
 In the first place, 3.6 is a good GPA so I’m not sure why this student is worried about his GPA.

-Anyway, a lot of students will have a plan B. And a lot of students will use the master's as their plan B. They pick a master's based on their ability to find work if they don't get into medical school after applying.
-That's how they choose the master's instead of what is the best master's to get them into medical school.
-It's what the best master's to find them a job if they don't get into medical school.
+Anyway, a lot of students will have a plan B. A lot of students will use the master’s as their plan B. They pick a master’s based on their ability to find work if they don’t get into medical school after applying.
+That’s how they choose the master’s, instead of what is the best master’s to get them into medical school.
+It’s what the best master’s to find them a job if they don’t get into medical school.
 And that second line of thinking is harmful for your overall path into medical school.